jonyw4/blog/posts/TestingInFrontEnd.md

 ### User Perspective Level
 This is a more high level scenario test, you can see this as feature test or end to end test by testing our application in by using the application in a real scenario.
 You can do it with the same tools from the application level.

+References:
+- Pyramid of test from Martin Fowler
+- Solitary tests
+- Clean Code
+- Google about separation of code
+- Atomic Design
+- BDD